Kara C White

 The National Coalition Against Censorship says censorship happens when some people succeed in imposing their political views or moral values on others by suppressing words, images, or ideas they find offensive.
 Now just expressing your dislike or even disgust about a book is not censorship.
 That’s having an opinion.
 It’s what someone does next that can be considered an attempt at censorship.
 When someone takes action with the intent to remove or restrict access to a book which would otherwise be available to others in a library or school, they've fallen into the more troubling trap of censorship.

 Banned Books Week is sponsored by the American Library Association’s Office of Intellectual Freedom and aims to promote the free and easy access to books and information for everyone.
 The Office of Intellectual Freedom tracks book challenges and bans every year.
-You can see the Top 10 Most Frequently Challenged Books of 2020 by clicking here.
+You can see the Top 10 Most Frequently Challenged Books of 2021 by clicking here.
 You'll find everything from children's picture books to YA novels to classic works of fiction.
-There's a good chance you were assigned to read at least one of the books on the list either in high school or college.

 What made these books controversial?
 Generally, book challenges and bans are based on complaints over sex, violence, profanity, or perceived bias.
 Some books on the list drew complaints because they include LGBTQIA+ content.
 Others were challenged because they deal with issues of race and racism.